 Keeping track of which masks we should wear to protect ourselves and the people around us from COVID-19 is a dizzying task, especially now that the exponentially more transmissible subvariant BA.2.12.1 is spreading quickly throughout the United States.
 It is 25 percent more contagious than the BA.2 variant, which was 30 percent more contagious than the Omicron variant.
 It is also potentially undeterred by early-stage Omicron immunity.
 Earlier in the pandemic, when N95 masks were in short supply and recommended only for medical professionals, more and more people turned to two other popular mask types, KN95 and KF94, since they both come very close to the level of filtration found in an N95 mask.
-With the Delta variant on the rise, people are again seeking out these expert-approved face masks.
+With case counts on the rise, people are again seeking out these expert-approved face masks.
 But what’s the difference between the two?
 And which one is better?

 You might assume that, because of the one percent difference in efficacy rates, KN95 masks do a better job.
 But “there are no head-to-head trials [between the two],” says Dr. Aaron Glatt, chief of infectious diseases and hospital epidemiologist at Mount Sinai South Nassau.
 He says what matters more is how tightly each mask fits your particular face shape and size.
 “The critical factor for these masks is the face seal.
 Without a good seal, they are almost all the same, since air will just go out (and come in) through the open spaces on the sides of the mask.”
 Because of this, Kullar says KN95s and KF94s are more effective when worn by adults rather than children — even if kids are wearing the appropriate size.
-That’s because children are much more likely to touch their masks a lot, a habit that breaks the all important seal around the nose and mouth.
+That’s because children are much more likely to touch their masks a lot, a habit that breaks the all-important seal around the nose and mouth.
 (We’ve gathered the best masks we’ve found for children here.)

 To check if your mask provides a tight seal, put it on and look at yourself in the mirror.
 You should not be able to see any gaps around your nose, cheeks, or under your chin.
 If the ear loops are too big, you can tighten them by tying knots or adding toggles or a strap that connects the loops behind your neck.
 To help you predict which one might fit your face best we tested both types.
 Here’s what we found.